xSplasher/TwitchLichessBot/README.md

 4. We need to tell the bot which channel it should join. to do that:
    - search for a variable named ```streamer``` and replace its value with the desired twitch channel

-5. We need to tell the bot who can use the commands. to do that:
+5. We need to tell the bot who can use the commands (should be you and/or the mods). to do that:
    - search for an array named ```allowedToUseCommands``` and add twitch usernames of the people who can use the commands. these people are going to be able to create a game or resign it, you should put your twitch username here and your mods, no more, unless you want chaos.

    (**IMPORTANT: usernames are case sensitive: if your twitch username apppears as ```aTwitchUSERNAMELOL``` in chat you should type it the same way in the array. meaning if you instead add ```atwitchusernamelol``` to the array, this will not let you execute bot commands in chat, because the bot won't recognize your name).**